Skip to main content

 reviews.ignore.pr_titlesIgnore PRs whose titles match the provided wildcard patterns.

-• Each rule needs a name, description, and optional include/exclude glob lists.
+• Each agent needs a name, description, and optional include/exclude glob lists.

 • Order matters.
-When you exceed the installation’s rule limit, only the first N rules take effect.
+When you exceed the installation’s rule limit, only the first N agents take effect.

 • Identical patterns are deduplicated.
 If an exclude matches an include, the exclude wins.

-• Rules defined in YAML appear in the dashboard as read-only “Managed by cubic.yaml” entries so teammates can still see them.
-Learn more about how rules behave in the UI on the Custom rules page.
+• Agents defined in YAML appear in the dashboard as read-only “Managed by cubic.yaml” entries so teammates can still see them.
+Learn more about how agents behave in the UI on the Custom agents page.

 PR descriptions